jerosanchez/BusMADCore/Doc/NearestStopsLoader.md

 ## BDD Specs

-### Story: Customer requests to see the nearest stops
+### Story: User requests to see the nearest stops

 #### Narrative #1

-> As an online customer
+> As an online user
 I want the app to load the nearest stops to my current location So I can choose a stop to see detailed information

 Scenarios (acceptance criteria):

 ```
-Given the customer has connectivity
+Given the user has connectivity
-When the customer request to see the nearest stops
+When the user request to see the nearest stops
-Then the app should display a list of the nearest stops to the customer's current location within a certain radius
+Then the app should display a list of the nearest stops to the user's current location within a certain radius
 ```

 ## Use Cases